sanju-k-maurya/railway-announcement-automation/README.md

 python main.py
 ```

+Note : Make sure you are connected to internet since we are using gtts(Googel text to speech) library.
+gtts is an easy tool to convert text to voice, but it requires an internet connection to operate because it depends entirely on Google to get the audion data.

 After execution first intermediate .mp3 files will be generated.

 Then individual announcement for each train present in the table(announce_hindi.xlsx) will be generated.